 Zanzibar is warm almost all the year round with heavy rains from March to May and lesser rains during October and November.
 February is the hottest month with a maximum average temperature of 29 degrees Celsius, while in August the temperature falls to 21 degrees Celsius.

 The city of Zanzibar consists of two distinct areas – Stone Town and Ngambo.
 In Stone Town shadows play with shafts of sunlight.
-Here and there, one will catch a glimpse of ornate latticework on a balcony or admire the intricacy of a carved door in sun warmed wood.
+One can catch a glimpse of 19th century decorative balconies or admire the intricacy of a carved door in the sun light.